 Example 1: Add 250 Million, 300 Million, and 150 Million.

 Answer: 700 Million

-In this addition example, the leading digits (prior to the Million) are: 250, 300 and 150.
-These numbers are either one significant digit (300) or two significant digits, where the last significant digit was a “5,” which makes addition easier.
+In this additional example, the leading digits (prior to the Million) are: 250, 300, and 150.
+These numbers have either one significant digit (300) or two significant digits, where the last significant digit is a “5,” which makes addition easier.